Historical account and ultra-simple proofs of Descartes's rule of signs, De Gua, Fourier, and Budan's rule

-Between the years 1796 and 1822 Descartes's rule took an unexpected course.
+Between the years 1796 and 1822, Descartes' rule took an unexpected course.
 Both Budan and Fourier found that it can be generalized in such a way that it provides an upper bound of the number of positive roots of a polynomial, \emph{between} any two given bounds §a§ and §b§.
-In the literature, this theorem is referred to as Budan's rule, Fourier's theorem, or the Budan-Fourier theorem.
-Actually, Budan formulated his theorem in terms of polynomial coefficients only, while Fourier used derivatives of the first and higher orders.
+Namely, if one counts the number of alternations of signs inside the sequences §P(a),P'(a),\ldots,P^{(n)}(a)§ and §P(b),P'(b),\ldots,P^{(n)}(b)§, then the first number is always in excess over the second one by a quantity equal to the number of roots of §P§ inside §\`]a,b]§, or exceeding it by an even number.
+In the literature, this theorem is referred to as Budan's rule, Budan's theorem, Fourier's theorem, or the Budan-Fourier theorem.
+Actually, Budan formulated this theorem in terms of polynomial coefficients only, while Fourier used the differentials of §P§.
 These two formulations are, of course, equivalent, according to Taylor's Theorem.
-An ultimate and efficient algorithm, providing the exact number of positive roots between two bounds, was finally found by Sturm.
-It was strongly inspired by the work of Fourier, as its author acknowledged.
-Sturm's algorithm efficiently solves the problem that has preoccupied mathematicians since Descartes: locating the roots of a polynomial, in order to compute them using known approximation algorithms.
-An excellent account of the origin and influence of Sturm's algorithm in mathematics, as well as its deep implications as found by Tarski, is given in \cite{Ho}.
-Although Sturm's algorithm completely eclipsed it for centuries, the Budan-Fourier theorem has seen a renewal of interest in the last decade, since it lies at the heart of (through the Vincent algorithm) the most powerful method of polynomial root extraction: the VAS algorithm (2005). \vstretch1
+It is evident that both Budan and Fourier knew Taylor's theorem, and hence, that this theorem could be expressed in both forms.
+But Fourier was more concerned with the theoretical aspect of this question, and with the generalization to other classes of functions, while Budan was more concerned with the \emph{algorithmic} aspect, and in particular with the root separation problem for polynomials.
+It is interesting that the method of Budan is now used inside the fastest algorithm for root separation to date, while the formulation of Fourier has inspired a number of theoretical studies.

+The credit of discovery of Budan's rule occasioned a dispute of sorts between the partisans of Fourier and those of Budan.
+Darboux gave an historical account of the work of the two authors in a note (\cite{Fo2}).
+Since Budan, Fourier and Darboux were all French, the latter cannot be suspected of partiality.
+The salient facts concerning the paternity of the Budan-Fourier theorem will be now exposed.